Epping Forest, stretching from East London to Epping, is facing unprecedented pressures from housing and commercial developments.

 At the northern end of the Forest, Epping Forest’s District Council’s approved Local Plans include provision for a minimum of 1,000 homes at Latton Priory[1] north of Lower Woods and for a minimum of 450 homes on land immediately to the south of Epping [2].
 At the southern end of the Forest, there are plans for up to 1,500 dwellings as part of the re-development of Whipps Cross[3] plus large-scale housing developments, mostly blocks of flats, in other areas of Waltham Forest.
 Alongside these are commercial developments such as those at Waltham Abbey.

 All of these have the potential to affect the Forest through increased visitor numbers, increased traffic volumes, and both air and noise pollution.
+This is why, in our local election campaigns, we call on candidates to place the Forest’s wildlife, culture and heritage at the heart of planning decisions.
+Read our Love Epping Forest Manifesto blog to find out more.

-What is the Trust doing about this?
+What is the Trust doing about planning and policy issues?

 The Trust needs to monitor and review planning proposals to ensure we identify ones that are potentially harmful to the Forest and seek to influence them or submit objections when and where appropriate.